-Root beer is an effervescent blend of infusions and extracts either slightly fermented to produce carbon dioxide or mixed with carbonated water.
-Sassafras roots and bark, dandelion, wild cherry, burdock, spruce, wintergreen, ginger, nutmeg, cloves, and anise are flavorings found in root beers, and all make a wonderful enhancement to smoky ham.–Martha Hall Foose
+Root beer-glazed ham.
+No, it’s not a carryover from your childhood.
+It’s a perfectly brilliant recipe in its own right given how, as author Martha Hall Foose explains, it’s made from “Sassafras roots and bark, dandelion, wild cherry, burdock, spruce, wintergreen, ginger, nutmeg, cloves, and anise are flavorings found in root beers, and all make a wonderful enhancement to smoky ham.”–Martha Hall Foose

-Barq's Root Beer-Glazed Ham Recipe
+Root Beer-Glazed Ham

-- For the root beer glaze
+For the root beer glaze

 For the ham

 - About 1/2 cup root beer

 - Combine the root beer, ketchup, brown sugar, lemon zest and juice, and mustard in a saucepan.
 Simmer, stirring often, over low heat for abut 10 minutes until a thin saucy consistency.

 - Line a large roasting pan with foil.
 Place the ham in the pan fat side up for shank end and whole hams, or position the meat cut side down for butt end hams.
 Add the root beer or enough to cover the bottom of the pan by 1/4 inch.
 Let sit at least 30 minutes to come to room temperature.

 - Tent the ham loosely with foil.
 Bake undisturbed until a thermometer inserted in the center of the ham reads 110°F (43°C).
 (1 to 3 hours depending on size and cut of ham).

 - Remove the ham from the oven and increase the oven temperature to 325°F (160°C).
 Pour off any accumulated pan juices and reserve for the sauce.
 Cut away excess fat.
 Score the ham in a diamond pattern, cutting 1/4 inch into the meat.
 Brush a thin layer of Root Beer Glaze over the scored surface of the ham.
 Insert whole cloves at the intersections of the cuts.